humanestandards/home/src/pages/index.md

-          5. The Humane Standards are a future-proof Proactive Strategy concerning Crisis Management and Collective Well-being which affect everyday our Local Livelihoods.
+          5. The Humane Standards are a future-proof Proactive Strategy concerning Crisis Management and Collective Well-being.
+It is about our Common Capabilities and Values which affect our Local Livelihoods everyday.
         actions: []
         image_alt: lorem-ipsum
         media_position: top